Are you looking for the best budget mirrorless camera with a viewfinder? A camera that offers great shooting capabilities, but doesn’t break the bank?

 That’s what this article is all about.

-So that by the time you finish this article, you’ll know exactly which mirrorless camera is right for you.
+By the time you finish this article, you’ll know exactly which mirrorless camera is right for you.

 Let’s dive right in.